The alpha myth

 rather than strange wolves coming together and fighting and one becomes the alpha and all that, that's not the way it works.

-I'm imagining Dave Meach like in the shower one day, this true believer scientist who still is like stressed out about whether he should have pulled that gun on that wolf that was about to kill him.
+I'm imagining Dave Meeves like in the shower one day, this true believer scientist who still is like stressed out about whether he should have pulled that gun on that wolf that was about to kill him.

 Like that guy's like,

 I have made a huge tiny mistake.
+A nightmare, a nightmare for Dave Meads.

 So there's no fighting or great competition to become the top member of that group, the dominant one, but rather it just happens naturally.